 Slice the drained and pressed tofu into 20 even squares.
 Divide evenly among the 2 or 4 serving bowls and place on top of the cooked rice noodles.
 Gently pour the broth and vegetables over the tofu and noodles.
 Top each bowl with lime juice and fresh Thai basil leaves.

 Serve very hot and enjoy immediately.
 Store any leftovers in an airtight container in the refrigerator for up to 3 days.
-To reheat, simply heat quickly over medium-heat until the desired temperature is reached.
+To reheat, simply heat quickly over medium heat until the desired temperature is reached.
 You can also freeze this soup once combined.
 Freeze soup in an airtight container and thaw in the refrigerator before reheating.
-Freeze soup up to 2 months.
+Freeze soup for up to 2 months.

 This recipe comes from the book Great Gluten-Free Vegan Eats from Around the World and is shared with permission from the publisher.